 Lead Artist. the vacuum cleaner (James Leadbitter)

-Lead Artist.
+Collaborator.
 Hannah Hull.

 I am a situation-specific artist, creating social sculpture and political interventions.
 My work is often dialogue-based and temporal.
 My practice invites people to articulate the spaces in between; to disclose new sites, histories and languages.
 I am interested in empowering individuals to creatively and critically intervene with their world.

 As part of my practice, I deliver and consult on creative practice for social change.
 My specialist interest is the use of a critical, contemporary art model for ‘socially-excluded’ groups such as recovering addicts, ex-offenders and the homeless.
 This is the subject of my practice-based PhD, for which I have a studentship at Goldsmiths, University of London with the Institute of Creative and Cultural Entrepreneurship.

 Commissions | Funders | Supporters